Drkeck/overworld-chart/README.md

 ## Notes

-Likely going to start with three.js
+- Likely going to start with three.js
+- made a small 3d model in blender to use in three.js
+- also going to use a test map [that i found on a reddit post.](https://www.reddit.com/r/inkarnate/comments/w109fx/alurna_just_a_good_ol_homebrew_fantasy_map_for_my/) its not mine and i wont claim it but it was used as an easy find example that can be refrenced.
+  - this was stored in our `DOWNLOADS` section.